Jarrod Dyson: Pittsburgh Pirates

 On February 13, 2020, Dyson signed a one-year, $2 million contract with the Pittsburgh Pirates.

 Chicago White Sox

 On August 28, 2020, Dyson was traded to the Chicago White Sox in exchange for international signing bonus pool money.

 In the 2020 season, between the two teams Dyson batted .180/.231/.180 with no home runs and five RBIs in 61 at bats.

 Kansas City Royals (second stint)

 On March 2, 2021, Dyson signed a one-year, $1.5 million contract with the Kansas City Royals.

-Dyson played in 77 games for the Royals in 2021, hitting .221 with no home runs and 10 RBI, along with eight stolen bases.
+He played in 77 games for the Royals, hitting .221 with no home runs, 10 RBI, and 8 steals.

 Toronto Blue Jays

 On August 27, 2021, Dyson was claimed off of waivers by the Toronto Blue Jays.
 In 25 appearances for Toronto, he went 1-for-13 (.077) with two stolen bases.
 Dyson became a free agent following the season.

 Personal life

-Dyson has three older brothers, one younger brother and a younger sister, and was raised by Cecilia, his mother.
+Dyson has three older brothers, one younger brother and a younger sister, and was raised by his mother.
 The family lived in public housing until he was eight years old.
+Dyson has a son.

+Dyson had the names of deceased family members stitches onto his fielding glove while playing with Arizona.

 In January 2016, the city of McComb, Mississippi, announced it was renaming one of its streets Dyson Drive to honor him.